Balanced algebraic unknotting, linking forms, and surfaces in three- and four-space: Linking pairings of cyclic branched coverings of prime order

-For non-prime powers $n$, $\lk$ may be defined on the torsion part of the first homology of $\Sigma_n$, which need not be a rational homology sphere.
+where the first map is the inverse of Poincar\'e duality, the second map is the inverse of the Bockstein map (the connecting homomorphism in the long exact sequence of cohomology induced by the short exact sequence of coefficient $0\to\Z\to\Q\to\Q/\Z\to 0$), and the third map is the Kronecker evaluation map.
+Here, we are using that $\Sigma_n(K)$ is a rational homology sphere, which follows from $n$ being a prime power.
+For non-prime powers $n$, $\Sigma_n(K)$ need not be a rational homology sphere, but $\lke$ may be defined on the torsion part of the first homology.
 But since the results we prove in the following sections apply only to prime $n$ anyway, we do not follow that more general setup.

 The deck transformation group of the branched covering $\Sigma_n(K) \to S^3$ is cyclic of order $n$.
 Identifying it with the multiplicative group of units $\langle [t]\rangle\subset \Lambda_n\coloneqq \Lambda/(t^n-1)$ endows $H_1(\Sigma_n(K);\Z)$ with the structure of a $\Lambda_n$--module.
-Clearly, $\lk$ is \emph{equivariant} with respect to the action of the unit group of $\Lambda_n$, i.e.\ $\lk(tx,ty)=\lk(x,y)$ for all $x,y\in H_1(\Sigma_n(K); \Z)$.
+Clearly, $\lke$ is \emph{equivariant} with respect to the action of the unit group of $\Lambda_n$, i.e.\ $\lke(tx,ty)=\lke(x,y)$ for all $x,y\in H_1(\Sigma_n(K); \Z)$.